Gordon Ramsay Crispy Skin Salmon with Confit Fennel

 • Season the salmon fillet with salt and pepper.

 • Heat 2 tablespoons of olive oil in a large sauté pan over medium-high heat.
-Place the fish skin-side down in the pan and cook until seared on one side, about 4 minutes.
+Place the fish skin-side in the pan and cook until seared on one side, about 4 minutes.
 Turn the fish over, reduce the heat, and cook for 3 minutes more until the salmon is almost cooked but still a bit pink inside.

 • Searing Shrimp